ramhee98/MoodleUpdater/README.md

   - Root or sudo permissions for system and database operations.
 - **Additional Dependency**:
     In addition to the main dependencies, the script requires the `python3-apt` package for managing the apt cache.
 It also relies on system utilities such as the `free` command, which is standard on Linux systems.
+    The script can detect installed webserver and database services and optionally restart them.
+This requires `systemctl` for managing services.

 ## Installation